CXX-Qt - Safe interop between Rust and Qt

 • C++ - The traditional back-end of Qt - A fast, low-level language with a strong type system.
 C++ offers a rich ecosystem, many Qt-specific libraries and bare-metal performance.
 The cost when using C++ is that it is slow to develop, very error-prone and can easily lead to memory-issues, which can instantly crash your application and cause security issues.

 However, C++ as well as QML still have their place in Qt applications.
 For that reason Rust, C++, and QML should all be able to be used to complement each other.
-CXX-Qt aims to make it easy to integrate all three languages with each other, through the use of Qt's meta object system and CXX.
+CXX-Qt aims to make it easy to integrate all three languages with each other, through the use of Qt's meta-object system and CXX.

 As CXX-Qt is largely an expansion on top of CXX, you should make yourself familiar with CXX first.
 You can read their excellent documentation here: